Camilo-J/Camilo-J/README.md

 I'm a full stack developer.
 I enjoy programming in Rails, NodeJs and React.

-- 🌱 &nbsp;I’m currently working on improving my skills in, and understanding of vanilla JavaScript, React and NodeJs.
+- 🌱 &nbsp;I’m currently working on improving my skills in, and understanding of vanilla JavaScript, React, Rails and NodeJs.
 - 😀 I like to  code, read, and watch videos of videogames.
 - 💬 &nbsp;Ask me about anything related to Posgresql/Ruby on Rails/React/Tailwind
 - 📫 &nbsp;How to reach me: [josecamilo1902@gmail.com](https://github.com/Camilo-J)